sci-hpc/scicluster/jobs/batch.rst

 to change the input file.
 Or perhaps you want to submit hundreds of jobs and loop over a range of input files.
 For this it is handy to pass command-line parameters to the job script.
-For an overview of the different possible parameters, see :ref:`slurm_parameter`.
+For an overview of the different possible parameters, see :ref:`slurmparameter`.

 In SLURM you can do this::